|Status : Upcoming||Report Code : VRHC1006||Industry : Healthcare||Available Format :|

-On the basis of deployment the market is subdivided into web-based, cloud-based and on-premise.
-Expanding dispersion of internet services and amplified digital knowledge are the factors growing the demand of web-based.
-Among the all deployment, the web-based accounted the largest share in the computerized physician order entry market.
+On the basis of deployment, the market is subdivided into web-based, cloud-based and on-premise.
+Expanding dispersion of internet services and amplified digital knowledge are the factors growing the demand for web-based.
+Among all deployment, the web-based accounted for the largest share in the computerized physician order entry market.
 In addition, cloud-based segment is expected to grow at the fastest rate in the market due to remote data access and data security.

 Insight by End User

-The different end users in the market are pharmacies, hospitals, emergency healthcare service providers, office-based physicians and others.
+The different end users in the market are pharmacies, hospitals, emergency healthcare service providers, office-based physicians, and others.
 Abundant volume of patients and great inclination of hospitals are the factors growing the demand of computerized physician order entry in hospitals.
-Among the all end users, the hospitals accounted the largest share in the computerized physician order entry market.
+Among all end users, the hospitals accounted for the largest share in the computerized physician order entry market.

-Mounting patient centric approach and escalating popularity of wireless and cloud technologies are the trends in the computerized physician order entry market.
-Government initiatives to improve information technology infrastructure, mounting need for integrated healthcare, and high incidence of medication errors are the primary growth drivers for computerized physician order entry market.
+Mounting the patient-centric approach and escalating popularity of wireless and cloud technologies are the trends in the computerized physician order entry market.
+Government initiatives to improve information technology infrastructure, mounting need for integrated healthcare and high incidence of medication errors are the primary growth drivers for computerized physician order entry market.

 Mounting demand for better healthcare facilities, expanding geriatric population, mounting occurrence of chronic and lifestyle associated diseases and boosting investments from healthcare IT players are also facilitating the growth for the computerized physician order entry market.

 Lack of skilled professionals, high cost and time-consuming installation cost, lack of awareness among physicians and interoperability issues are the major challenges for the growth of computerized physician order entry market.

 Globally, the manufacturing companies trying to enter the computerized physician order entry market are required to maintain stringent regulatory standards.
 This offers an edge to the established players in the industry competition.